What Does it Take to Be an Insulation Worker?

 Related Job Titles for this Occupation:

-- Insulation Applicator
+- Rock Wool Applicator

-Is There Going to be Demand for Insulation Workers?
+Are There Job Opportunities for Insulation Workers?

 The states with the most job growth for Insulation Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in West Virginia, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.